ePaperInnovation/pl-micro-epd/README.md

 This library is _**open source**_!

-Author(s): Andreas Boenicke based on 'adafruit_epd.epd' by Dean Miller
+Author: Andreas Boenicke based on 'adafruit_epd.epd' by Dean Miller
 License: MIT License (https://opensource.org/licenses/MIT)

 We invested time and resources providing this open source code, please support open source hardware by purchasing this product @Adafruit and @Plasticlogic.